 The AAYLC wants students to be presented with options that tap into their interests and passions.
-There are numerous opportunities for youth to explore throughout the year.
+We believe that by providing opportunities that students can grow intellectually, personally, and professionally.
+There are numerous student opportunities to explore, in Colorado, throughout the year.

 Leading Edge - Leadership

 Leading Edge is our comprehensive community leadership program developed specifically for high school teens (current sophomores and juniors).
 We at Leadership Pikes Peak believe that civic engagement and leadership are skills that should be developed early in life through self-discovery and hands-on experiences.
 Leading Edge students gain an understanding of themselves, their communities, and their city through networking interactions with community leaders, exploration of local agencies and organizations, and leadership skill development curriculum.
 Students will graduate the program as engaged and involved citizens who are working to make a difference in our community.
 For more information, please click here.

 April 2022 - August 2022 - For Fall start

 The Cadet Program is designed to develop young leaders who become active in our community.
 Throughout the year, CSPD Cadets will attend leadership conferences, volunteer at local non-profits, and more, all while learning about the role law enforcement plays in Colorado Springs.
 While some cadets do go on to become CSPD officers, or work in the criminal justice field, our main goal is not to recruit, but rather to help equip some of our youngest community members with strong leadership skills and knowledge that they can take with them in the future.
 Applicants must be between the ages of 14 and 19 years of age.
 For more information and application, please click here.

 Colorado Springs Children's Chorale

 Do you love to sing?
 There are a variety of options to participate with the Colorado Springs Children's Chorale.
 If you are in grades 4 - 12, there is a group for you.
 For more information and auditions, please click here.

 Open Fall 2022 - Auditions December 2022